chili-b/pelecan/README.md

   * make sure you have rustfmt as well (can be installed with `rustup component add rustfmt`)
 * bash (to run the `compile.sh` script)

-Pelecan outputs a single mostly statically linked binary once you've compiled it with your given modules.
+Pelecan outputs a single mostly statically linked binary once you've compiled it with your given modules, so if you compile it locally you should be able to drop it onto a server with the same CPU architecture and operating system without headaches.

 ### Usage